How to Crochet a Dishcloth

 Stitches

-For this pattern we will only need to use the Treble Crochet or in U.S. terms the Double Crochet.
-It will be abbreviated with the letters tr throughout the pattern.
+For this pattern we will only need to use the Double Crochet or in U.K. terms the Treble Crochet.
+It will be abbreviated with the letters dc throughout the pattern.

 The Pattern